When you think about digital nomad jobs, the first thing you might think of is a software developer or super tech geek with special “nomad skills”.

 When it comes to VAs, there are different levels of specialization.
-But if you don’t have any experience, you can start out at a more basic level doing simple Google research online, filling in spreadsheets, making phone calls, that sort of stuff.
+But if you don’t have any experience, you can start out at a more basic level doing simple Google research online, form filling jobs online, making phone calls, that sort of stuff.

 If you want to get paid the big bucks, you’ll eventually want to specialize in more valuable skills—skills that require some sort of expertise that will make you harder to replace.